adhibhuta/GCP-Autoshut/README.md

-# GCP Management Scripts for auto-shutoff of VMs when not in use
+# VM Management Scripts for auto-shutoff of VMs when not in use

 This script uses **Redis** to set a default time of 15 mins, after the 15 mins are over the machine will be shutdown automatically.

-To increase the time, the user has to ssh into the VM which will prompt for a duration for the demo.
-Once the demo is over the user can manually shut it down or wait for the set duration for the script to shut it down.
+To increase the time, the user has to ssh into the VM which will prompt for a duration for the technical session.
+Once the technical session is over the user can manually shut it down or wait for the set duration for the script to shut it down.

 ## Add to GCP Startup Script
 Advanced Options > Management > Automation Script